 Despite its US roots, Aflac makes 75% of its insurance sales in Japan, where its policies fill in gaps not covered by the national health insurance system.
 Aflac has a presence in all 50 US states, and in Puerto Rico and the Virgin Islands.

-Sales & Marketing
+Sales and Marketing

 In Japan, Aflac primarily sells through an independent corporate agency system, in which corporations form subsidiaries to sell Aflac insurance to their employees.
 In the face of Japan's deregulated life insurance industry, the company has also had a marketing alliance with Dai-ichi Life Insurance, one of the country's largest life insurers, since 2000.
 Changes in regulations now allow the company to sell through banks and post offices, and it has also opened retail shops where consumers can purchase directly from sales associates.